BorjaOteroFerreira/IALab-Suite/README.md

 # IA SUITE

+### Flask App for Testing LLM Models with Llama.pp Library

+This Flask application serves as a platform for testing Language Model (LLM) models using the Llama.pp library.
+Users can mount and evaluate LLM models in the GGUF format conveniently through the provided template.
+As an ongoing project, it is continuously being developed with enhancements and code refactoring.
+Stay tuned for updates and additional functionalities!

-Currently in development phase, designed to run locally, for production environments use another wsgi server.
+For production environments use another wsgi server.

 ## Installation